colinstevens06/speed-shopper/Coding-Notes.md

 Going to leave myself notes here so when I go for long period of time without coding, I can remember when I left off.

+## 10-22-2023

+- Have chipped away on this over the last week.
+Tonight I finished putting together the API for saving a shopping list and returning all the users shopping lists

+**NEXT:** finish the front end (UI through store/service calls).
+Need to think through the long-term workflow.

 ## 10-15-2023

 Have chipped away last couple days w/o updating here, but now I'm building the list in order.
 You can select grocery items, a grocery store, and then it will output a grocery list in the order of that specific grocery store.